ethereum/ethereum-org-website/src/content/community/get-involved/index.md

 ### Write content about Ethereum {#write-content}

 - Ethereum needs good writers who can explain its value in plain language
 - Not ready to publish your own articles?
-Consider contributing to the existing content on community resources like [EthHub](https://docs.ethhub.io/), or propose new content for ethereum.org!
+Consider contributing to the existing content on community resources, or propose new content for ethereum.org!

 ### Offer to take notes for community calls {#take-notes}